cleanunicorn/cleanunicorn-website/content/previous-work.md

 #### Cofounder / CTO, Fitpass

-Fitpass is an aggregator of fitness studios and classes based in Bucharest, Romania.
+Fitpass is platform for fitness studios and classes based in Bucharest, Romania.
 Cofounded and built the product, backend and frontend.

 * **Company** Fitpass
 * **Since** May 2016
 * **Until** December 2017

 ---

 #### Cofounder / CTO, Lendia

-Lendia was a company aggregating offers from multiple banks.
+Lendia was a company aggregating lending offers from multiple banks.
 Cofounded and built the product.

 * **Company** Lendia
 * **Since** February 2015